Australia can become a renewable energy superpower.

 3. Exporting renewable energy

-The trading of fossil fuels will decline as renewable energy and self-sufficiency increases, and some renewable energy trade will emerge.
+The trading of fossil fuels will decline as renewable energy and self-sufficiency increases.
+Some renewable energy trade will emerge.
 The production and export of renewable energy commodities, such as biofuel, hydrogen and electricity are expected to play a significant role in the renewable energy future.
 Again, those places with high quality renewable energy sources will have a sustained advantage which will endure throughout the renewable energy era.

 The future is electric